Access to the COVID-19 Vaccine

 Immunity is established two weeks after the second dose.
 Further studies are being conducted to better understand how long the vaccination offers immunity from COVID-19.

-If an individual tests positive for COVID-19 after receiving the first dose, they must wait 90 days before receiving the second.
+If an individual tests positive for COVID-19 after receiving the first dose, they must be cleared from isolation.
+For an extra level of precaution at Intermountain, they must wait 90 days before receiving the second dose.

 The CDC, U.S. Department of Health and Human Services (HHS), National Institutes of Health (NIH), and other national organizations have partnered to form an Operation Warp Speed (OWS) initiative to accelerate the COVID-19 vaccine program safely.
 OWS is taking processes for vaccine development, evaluation, and approval that normally take years and compressing them into months, by running these processes at the same time rather than in sequential steps.
 OWS began manufacturing the vaccine while running the phase 3 trials, before knowing vaccine effectiveness.
 If the vaccine turns out to be effective and the FDA approves, vaccines will be ready to use immediately upon approval by the FDA.
 Vaccines not proven effective won’t be approved or allowed to use.